-In 2011-2013 CPW has implemented a number of response actions targeted at aquatic resources.
-They have been intensively monitoring stream flow levels, water temperatures, and dissolved oxygen levels in rivers and streams throughout the State.
-These are temporary actions but are being documented and, hopefully institutionalized, so that re-invention is not necessary for future droughts.
-This effort has allowed CPW to implement fishing restriction and/or closures when warranted.
-To support this action, CPW is encouraging anglers to monitor water temperatures, moving to other locations if or when temperatures rise above 68 degrees Fahrenheit.
-This helps to reduce stress on coldwater species.
-CPW has also been collaborating with other agencies to obtain emergency releases of water when the conditions require increased flow for basic habitat needs, temperature moderation, dissolved O_2 , and for spawning migration.
-For example, CPW was able to work with the CWCB and the Division of Water Resources to release water from Lake Avery to help maintain the White River fishery.
-Similarly, water was released from Steamboat Lake for the Elk River fishery.
+From 2011 to 2013, CPW implemented a number of response actions targeted at aquatic resources.
+Some of these included carrying out investigations and intensively monitoring different ecosystems to understand more exact circumstances.
+CPW has been closely recording data from stream flow levels, water temperatures, and dissolved oxygen levels in rivers and streams throughout the State.
+In 2016, CPW published their latest yearly Stream Habitat Investigations and Assistance report, outlining different fishery monitoring responses aimed at improving aquatic habitats, river restoration efforts, and other aquatic enhancement endeavors carried out in the studies (CPW, 2016).
+The project's efforts have been shown to have a positive impact on fish populations and have the potential to increase the carrying capacity of a stream after suffering from afflictions such as drought.
+Thanks to the measures taken, CPW has been able to implement fishing restrictions and/or closures when warranted.
+To support this action, CPW is encouraging anglers to monitor water temperatures and move to other locations if or when temperatures rise above 68 degrees Fahrenheit.
+This helps to reduce stress on cold-water species.
+CPW has also been collaborating with other agencies to obtain emergency releases of water when the conditions require increased flow for basic habitat needs, temperature moderation, dissolved oxygen, and for spawning migration.
+For example, in 2012, CPW was able to work with the CWCB and the Division of Water Resources to release water from Lake Avery to help maintain the White River fishery (CPW, 2012).

-In response to the High Park Fire, CPW, along with other federal, state and county agencies, participated in the burn area emergency response effort to assess the impacts of the fire on the aquatic habitat and cold water fisheries of the Poudre River (CPW, 2012).
+In response to the High Park Fire in 2012, CPW, along with other federal, state and county agencies, participated in the burn area emergency response effort to assess the impacts of the fire on the aquatic habitat and cold-water fisheries of the Poudre River (CPW, 2012).

-CPW has also implemented response actions for wildlife and the terrestrial environment.
+CPW has also introduced response actions for wildlife and the terrestrial environment.
 Annual monitoring efforts provide information about overwinter survival, recruitment, population estimates, and pre- and post-hunt age and sex ratios for priority game species.
 In 2012 this monitoring effort was supplemented with aerial surveys to assess the pronghorn antelope, a species identified as being especially vulnerable to drought.